sg2263/ML-BIO/README.md

 # ML-BIO
-Preprocessing biological dataset for classification results
+Feature Selcetion on biological dataset for classification results using varience threshold